MicrosoftDocs/architecture-center/docs/example-scenario/serverless/microservices-with-container-apps-content.md

 ### Scalability

-When needed, the Container Apps service supports scaling based on HTTP traffic and any KEDA-based triggers.
-Scaling can be easily added to the container app configuration.
+When implemented, Container Apps provides independent scaling of microservices.
+Your service can scale up or down based on HTTP traffic or any KEDA-based event triggers.
+Scaling rules can be easily configures for each container.

 ### Security

-This scenario users Azure Key Vault to securely store and access secrets.
+Container Apps allows your application to securely store sensitive configuration values.
+Once defined at the application level, secured values are available to the containers across revisions, and when implemented, inside scale rules.
+In this scenario uses GitHub secrets and environmental variable values.

 ### Resiliency